5 min read

 Depending on your circumstances, how you use this money may change over time.

-Initially, Poorman suggests using it to build an emergency fund, so you can be prepared financially if life throws a curveball—and not rely on a credit card to cover unexpected expenses.
+Initially, Poorman says to use it to build an emergency fund, so you aren’t dependent on credit cards to cover unexpected expenses.
 Set an achievable goal—say $1,000—and when you hit it, move on to saving one month of expenses (with the goal of having three to six set aside, which may take a few years).

-With that $1,000 emergency goal hit, consider splitting your allocation to 8% for credit cards and 2% for the emergency fund.
-“Keep allocating to the emergency fund,” Poorman says, “but now that the one-month cushion is set, you can start tackling the credit card balance.”
+With that one-month emergency goal hit, consider splitting your allocation to 8% for credit cards and 2% for the emergency fund.
+“Keep allocating to the emergency fund,” Poorman says, “but now that the one-month cushion is set, you can start tackling the credit card balance, too.”

 To help avoid temptation, keep the emergency fund in a different place than your checking account.
 Maybe it’s at an online bank or a different financial institution (try bankrate.com to compare high-yield saving accounts).
 The idea is to modify your behavior by making transfers take longer, so you’re less tempted to use it on a spending splurge.